Fredy Thompson

-Fredy Williams Thompson León (born June 2, 1982 in Puerto Barrios, Izabal) is a Guatemalan former professional footballer.
+Fredy Williams Thompson León (born 2 June 1982) is a Guatemalan former professional footballer.

 Club career

 Thompson started his career at Guatemalan giants Comunicaciones where he would stay for 7 years and captain the side.
 He then joined bitter rivals Municipal in 2007, but he was never accepted by the Rojos 'fans so he decided not to return after only one season.

 A move to Europe with Inter Milan or Manchester United, or American Major League Soccer had been mentioned for some time, but he joined Mexican side Albinegros in 2008, only to return to the Cremas in June 2008.

 Thompson signed for Universidad SC in January 2019.

 Doping case and suspension

 In February 2012, Thompson, alongside Comunicaciones teammates Adolfo Machado and Marvin Ceballos, was temporarily suspended from playing by FIFA after a positive test on the banned substance boldenone.
 A second test done at a laboratory in Canada reconfirmed the positive doping test and he was later suspended for two years, until 24 January 2014.